StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 Some StackPacks allow you to connect to multiple accounts on an external system.
 Each account is configured in a separate instance of the StackPack.

 For example, the AWS StackPack can connect to multiple AWS accounts and combine information from all accounts in StackState.
 For each account, a separate StackState instance is configured with the information required to receive data from that AWS account.

-## Locked configuration items

-StackPacks contain configuration information for StackState that is installed when the StackPack \(instance\) is installed.
-Amongst other things, this could be component templates, functions, component actions and views.
-When a StackPack is upgraded, **the configuration items installed by the previous version of the StackPack will be overwritten by those from the newer StackPack.** This means that any manual change made to these configuration items will be overwritten when the StackPack is upgraded.

-To prevent a user from making changes to configuration items installed by a StackPack that will be overwritten on upgrade, these configuration items are **locked** by default.
-This means that they are protected from being changed by the user and must explicitly be **unlocked** before they can be changed.

-{% hint style="success" %}
-**StackState Self-Hosted**

-Extra information for the StackState Self-Hosted product:

-You can [make a back-up of configuration items](../setup/data-management/backup_restore/configuration_backup.md).
-Note that the lock status of configuration items will not be exported as part of a configuration backup.
-{% endhint %}

 ## Which StackPacks are available?